KCPS Strategic Growth

-Beginning in 2017, SchoolSmartKC worked with the KCPS district administration to identify eight neighborhood schools who have shown meaningful and regular academic progress and invited each to create a new strategic plan that could lift the achievement of their students to statewide levels.
+SchoolSmartKC worked with the KCPS district administration to identify eight neighborhood schools who showed meaningful and regular academic progress and invited each to create a new strategic plan that could lift the achievement of their students to statewide levels.

-Gladstone Elementary and Phillips Elementary will each receive $600,000 and Northeast High School will receive $200,000 to implement their new strategic plans over the next three years.
-KCPS and SchoolSmartKC will provide ongoing support to all three schools throughout the grant implementation years.
+Gladstone Elementary and Phillips Elementary each received $600,000 and Northeast High School received $200,000 to implement their new strategic plans through mid-2022, totaling an investment of $1.4 million into these public schools.
+KCPS and SchoolSmartKC provided ongoing support to all three schools throughout the grant implementation years.

-Gladstone Elementary plans to use the grant to develop the classroom skills of teachers by showing them how to breakdown state standards into management components and implement data-driven instruction.
-The school will also bring in experts to increase literacy and help develop a “whole-child” support system for students who face trauma outside of school.
+Gladstone Elementary used the grant to develop the classroom skills of teachers by showing them how to breakdown state standards into management components and implement data-driven instruction.
+The school also brought in experts to increase literacy and help develop a “whole-child” support system for students who face trauma outside of school.

-Phillips Elementary intends to use the grant to transition the school into a trauma-sensitive school through intense, targeted training and professional development across the building.
-School staff will learn how to utilize achievement data and will ensure that the data is available for all educators in the building.
-They will also increase student attendance and success by improving parent engagement; that will include a new, three-day “boot camp” for kindergarteners and their parents this summer.
+Phillips Elementary used the grant to transition the school into a trauma-sensitive school through intense, targeted training and professional development across the building.
+School staff learned how to utilize achievement data and ensured that the data is available for all educators in the building.
+They also increased student attendance and success by improving parent engagement; including a new, three-day “boot camp” for kindergarteners and their parents this summer.

 Northeast High School